ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ---

 We have prepared a checklist to help you submit your project.
 You don't have to have checked all of those to open the issue.
-Our team will help you finalize all the steps.
+If you are confused about what to do, simply keep all the content below and open an issue with the name of your project: our team will help you finalize all the steps.

 If you are confused about anything you can reach us on the `help - general` channel on the [brainhack mattermost](https://mattermost.brainhack.org/).

 **Project submission checklist**

+Make sure you at least provide the information for the `{REQUIRED}` in the list below.

+-   [ ] Project title () {REQUIRED}
--   [ ] Project description
+-   [ ] Project description () {REQUIRED}
--   [ ] URL to project repository or documents
+-   [ ] URL to project repository or documents {REQUIRED}
--   [ ] Goals: set up 2 `good first issues` issues
+-   [ ] Goals: set up 2 `good first issues` issues {REQUIRED}
--   [ ] Coding and GIT skills required (if applicable)
+-   [ ] Coding and GIT skills required (if applicable) {REQUIRED}
+-   [ ] Skills you are particularly looking for {REQUIRED}
+-   [ ] Project leaders names {REQUIRED}
--   [ ] Project leaders names and time zones
+-   [ ] Project leaders time zones
 -   [ ] Number of participants
 -   [ ] Chat channel
 -   [ ] Video-call "venue"
 -   [ ] Suggested daily meeting time
+-   [ ] Provide an image of your project for the hackathon website

 # Name of your awesome project